Robert K. Wallace's HOME Page

 The above photo was taken south of Cannonball Island on the shore of the Olympic Peninsula in July 2009.
 It is one of many petroglyphs made by the ancient Ozette, members of a Makah whaling community which flourished along this shore until a landslide around the year 1500 ended their lives and buried all their possessions until the 1970s, when archaeological excavations resulted in the creation of the Makah Cultural and Research Center in Neah Bay.

 I am a native of Everett, Washington.
 I attended Whitman College and Columbia University before arriving at NKU as an assistant professor in 1972.
 I enjoy teaching writing courses and literature courses, as well as those that compare literature with other arts.
 Most of my research derives from courses I have taught.
 My books on Jane Austen and Mozart (1983) and Emily Bronte and Beethoven (1986) evolved from the Music and Literature course.
-Those on Melville and Turner (1992) and on Frank Stella's Moby Dick (2001) have evolved from courses in Literature and Painting and in Melville and the Arts.
+Those on Melville and Turner (1992), on Frank Stella's Moby Dick (2001),and on Heggie and Scheer’s Moby-Dick (2013) have evolved from courses in Melville and the Arts.
 My book on Douglass and Melville (2005) derived from the course in those two authors that I first taught in 2003.
-My current scholarly work in progress also derives from my course in Melville and the Arts, a book on the 420 prints and engravings I have discovered from Herman Melville's personal collection of art.
+During the Fall 2016 I will teach a graduate course in Frederick Douglass and Cincinnati Antislavery, the subject of my current book project.

 I am a past president of the Melville Society and a founding member of the Melville Society Cultural Project in New Bedford, where I coordinated an International Conference on Frederick Douglass and Herman Melville in 2005.
-In August 2009 I gave a presnetation on Melville's nautical prints at an International Melville Society conference in Poland.
-In June 2009 I a paper on his Biblical prints at an international conference in Jerusalem..
+I have presented papers at our subsequent international conferences in Poland (2007), Jerusalem (2009), Rome (2011).
+Washington DC (22013), and Tokyo (2015).

-I have been a fan of NKU's women's basketball team since 1974, when Nancy Winstel was a student in my American Literature class.
-The 2006-07 team is the subject of my most recent book, Thirteen Women Strong: The Making of a Team, published in 2008.
-I am excited that this book has been chosen as NKU's Book Connection selection for 2009.
+I have been a fan of NKU's women's basketball team since 1974, when future coach Nancy Winstel was a student in my American Literature class.
+My book about the 2006-07.
+Thirteen Women Strong: The Making of a Team, was published in 2008 and was chosen as NKU's Book Connection selection for 2009.

 During July 2009 I traveled with NKU landscape painter Kevin Muente for two weeks in the Olympic Peninsula in my home state of Washington.
 I kept a journal of our experience while he painted what we saw.
-Since returning, he has continue to paint and I continued to write about our joint experience.
-We hope that this project will eventuate in a book whose working title is working title is Stitches in Time on the Olympic Peninsula.
+We gave a joint exhibition at NKU whose catalog is entitled Stitches in Time on the Olympic Peninsula.

 You can contact me at: wallacer@nku.edu.